 PSEG Long Island's Meter Services Department also utilizes approximately 150 MDT equipped vehicles.
 Meter Services uses the terminals for daily normal operations and can utilize them during restoration events for roles that can include: transmission inspections, system surveys, and flood response.
-The MDTs have access to many of the same OMS tools available to office personnel, such as the GIS Viewer and PragmaCALL (see Figure 7.10).
+The MDTs have access to many of the same OMS tools available to office personnel, such as the GIS Viewer and PragmaCALL (see Figure 7.9).

-Beginning in late 2016, an additional 320 users from the OH/UG Lines and SPT departments have begun utilizing MDTs for outage restoration work.
-This is a phased in approach to eventual full day-to-day use in those departments currently planned for Q4 2018.
+An additional 320 users from the OH/UG Lines and SPT departments have begun utilizing MDTs for outage restoration work.
+This is a phased in approach to eventual full day-to-day use in those departments currently planned for Q1 2020 in conjunction with the OMS/CAD upgrade project.
+As part of this upgrade project, the Moblite MDT application will be replaced by CGI's new PragmaField application.
+PragmaField provides similar functionality to the current Moblite application, deployed in a web based application that greatly reduces mobile software maintenance tasks and costs.